Kitware/CDash/docs/docker.md

 ## Configuration

 ### Why so many YAML files?
 You may have noticed that CDash's `docker compose` configuration is [split across multiple files](https://docs.docker.com/compose/extends/).
-The allows us to support various workflows (MySQL vs. Postgres, production vs. development) while minimizing code duplication.
+The allows us to support various workflows (production vs. development, local vs MinIO storaage, etc) while minimizing code duplication.

-For example, to use Postgres instead of MySQL, pass `-f docker/docker-compose.postgres.yml` instead of `-f docker/docker-compose.mysql.yml` to the `docker compose` commands mentioned in this document.
+For example, to use MinIO instead of local storage, pass `-f docker/docker-compose.minioyml` to the `docker compose` commands mentioned in this document.

 ### Changing the default configuration
-To change the default database password, modify `DB_PASSWORD` in `docker/docker-compose.mysql.yml` or `docker/docker-compose.postgres.yml`.
+To change the default database password, modify `DB_PASSWORD` in `docker/docker-compose.postgres.yml`.

 Once you're happy with your changes, re-run `docker compose up` (with the appropriate`-f` flags) to build and run services for CDash and its database.